camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 ##### Elasticsearch - Data retention

-The Elasticsearch 8 chart is using different PVC names, hence, it's required to migrate the old PVCs to the new names.
-Which could be done in two ways, automatic (requires certain K8s version and CSI driver), or manual (works with any Kubernetes setup).
+The Elasticsearch 8 chart is using different PVC names.
+Therefore, it's required to migrate the old PVCs to the new names, which could be done in two ways: automatic (requires certain K8s version and CSI driver), or manual (works with any Kubernetes setup).

 :::caution